 The survey was circulated to our complete set of mailing lists (including industrialists) and is distributed to all Extended Software Development Workshop (ESDW) participants.
 It is also available on the homepage of CECAM website since the middle of April 2017.
-To date, we have received 82 responses with 47 distinct application codes listed.
+To date, we have received 154 responses with 67 distinct application codes listed.
 We are conscious that the responses related to the survey are currently not sufficient to be representative of the entire community and will need to be extended.
 Nevertheless, we do an initial analysis of these results in this section and will update this information in future deliverables.

-The Fig.6 shows that more than 60% of them simply use a open-source community code, while about 20% of them are open-source code developers with about 10% of them using a commercial code.
+Fig.5 shows that more than 54% of them simply use a open-source community code, while about 20% of them are open-source code developers with about 14% of them using a commercial code.

-Figure 6: Question: Who develops the software?
+Figure 5: Question: Who develops the software?

-Fig.7 shows that $\sim$ 60% of the software of the survey is written in Fortran, with about $\sim$ 40% in C/C++ and a further 27% using Python (or Python bindings).
+Fig.6 shows that \sim 75% of the software of the survey is written in Fortran, with about \sim 36% in C/C++ and a further 24% using Python (or Python bindings).

-Figure 7: Question: The Programming Language used by the software.
+Figure 6: Question: The Programming Language used by the software.

-Fig.8 shows that three quarter of the respondees use a code with an MPI implementation and half with an OpenMP implementation.
-One third of them are under Hybrid MPI/OpenMP mode.
-GPU capabilities are available to one third of the applications.
+Fig.7 shows that three quarter of the respondees use a code with an MPI implementation and half with an OpenMP implementation.
+About 40% of them are under Hybrid MPI/OpenMP mode.
+GPU capabilities are available to 45% of the applications.

-Fig.9 shows that 70% of respondees get their publication-quality results through the use of resources at HPC centres
+Fig.8 shows that 89% of respondees get their publication-quality results through the use of resources at HPC centres.

-Fig.10 shows that almost half them use less than 128 cores for simulation and less than 20% use 1024 cores or beyond.
-This clearly indicates that only a small subset of respondees have requirements that potentially extend to extremescale resources (although the potential use case for High Throughput Computing is currently not covered by the questionnaire).
+Fig. 9 shows that almost half them use less than 128 cores for simulation and less than one quarter of them use 1024 cores or beyond.
+This clearly indicates that only a small subset of respondees have requirements that potentially extend to extreme-scale resources (although the potential use case for High Throughput Computing is currently not covered by the questionnaire).

-Figure 8: Supported (parallel) software capabilities
+Figure 7: Supported (parallel) software capabilities

-Figure 9: Most common hardware used for generating publication-quality results
+Figure 8: Most common hardware used for generating publication-quality results

-Figure 10: Max number of cores used per run
+Figure 9: Max number of cores used per run

-Fig.11 shows that more than 80% of them get their jobs finished within 24 hours (or have restart capabilities in the application).
+Fig.10 shows that more than 80% of them get their jobs finished within 24 hours (or have restart capabilities in the application).

-Figure 11: Max number of hours used per run
+Figure 10: Max number of hours used per run

-While the survey is not large enough to draw strong conclusions, we can extract some trends with respect to the softwares needs of the E-CAM community:
+While the survey is still not large enough to draw strong conclusions, we can extract some trends with respect to the softwares needs of the E-CAM community:

 - Most of the users use open-source community codes and don't necessarily have the capacity to maintain/develop them.
 The needs for commercial codes represent only a very small portion of the community. - Since the majority of the codes included are written with Fortran, any contributions that our community make to these codes will necessarily have to be written in Fortran.
 However, the development and use of Python bindings becomes increasingly popular.
-Teaching the community how to use (and create) efficient Python bindings and using Python for non-performance-critical components of their workflow should be very helpful for the community (and also ease any future transition other programming models).

-• MPI, OpenMP, GPU (CUDA/OpenACC) are the main techniques currently used to enable code parallelisation.
-Training in theses techniques, in particular targeting "accelerator" technologies (GPU/Xeon-Phi), are needed.

-• More than 80% of them use HPC centres for producing science.
+Teaching the community how to use (and create) efficient Python bindings and using Python for non-performance-critical components of their workflow should be very helpful for the community (and also ease any future transition other programming models). - MPI, OpenMP, GPU (CUDA/OpenACC) are the main techniques currently used to enable code parallelisation.
+Training in theses techniques, in particular targeting "accelerator" technologies (GPU/Xeon-Phi), are needed. - About 90% of them use HPC centres for producing science.
 Guiding them to get access to PRACE resources should be very helpful but the scalability of their resource requirements will need to be demonstrated.
 Given that ensemble calculations are very common across E-CAM, the inherent scalability of such workflows need to emphasised to the community.